 One of the key problems telecommuters can run into is a feeling of isolation from their co-workers.
 By making an effort to keep yourself available during normal working hours, and reaching out to the office on a regular basis, you’ll feel less isolated.
 You may still miss out on some of the office gossip, but others will feel more comfortable coming to you with questions or concerns.
 That means you’ll be more likely to be able to fix problems faster and offer help when others need it – instead of suddenly finding yourself getting paid to play World of Warcraft for eight solid hours.

-This might sound a little bit strange, but having an end to your work is just as important as having a beginning.
+This might sound a little bit strange, but an end to your workday is as important as the beginning.
 Without an end to your workday, you can easily end up sacrificing your home life.
 Once you start to lose that separation between the two, you’ll find it very easy to burn out.
-That means you end up sacrificing more of yourself than you want to, and you end up very unhappy with your work-at-home position.
+You’ll end up sacrificing more of yourself than you want to, and end up very unhappy with your work-at-home position.
 Avoid that by getting, and sticking to, your off the clock time.

-While it is wonderful to be able to work from anywhere, the problem is also that you can work from just about anywhere.
-You don’t want to end up feeling like you’re on call 24/7, nor do you want to feel like you aren’t contributing anything important to your team.
+While it’s wonderful to work from anywhere, the problem is also that you can work from just about anywhere.
+You don’t want to feel like you’re on call 24/7.
+Nor do you want to feel like you aren’t contributing anything important to your team.
 A few simple steps can make all the difference in your position.
-After all, you already get to avoid the commute – don’t miss out on all the good things that come with working in an office too.
+After all, you already get to avoid the commute.
+Don’t miss out on all the good things that come with working in an office too.

 Image by Viktor Hanacek